1990 NBA Finals: Aftermath

-The Pistons would not make a fourth consecutive Finals visit in 1991.
-Dealing with an injured Isiah Thomas for 34 games, they went 50–32 and clinched the third seed in the East, but the eventual NBA champion Chicago Bulls team swept them in the Eastern Conference Finals.
 Within a few seasons, the Pistons’ Bad Boys core broke up, with key players, including Thomas, retiring or moving on as free agents to other teams.
-Dennis Rodman, James Edwards and John Salley would win a championship in 1996 with the Bulls.
-They would return to the Finals in 2004, and upset the Kobe Bryant and Shaquille O'Neal-led Los Angeles Lakers in five games for their most recent championship.
+Dennis Rodman, James Edwards and John Salley would win a championship in 1996 with the Bulls and 2000 Lakers; Rodman won two more in 1997 and 1998.
+Detroit would return to the Finals in 2004, and upset the Kobe Bryant and Shaquille O'Neal-led Los Angeles Lakers in five games for their most recent championship.

 The Trail Blazers returned to the Finals two years later, but lost to the Chicago Bulls in six games, becoming the second victim of the Bulls’ first three-peat from 1991 to 1993.
+This and the 1995 NBA Finals were the only Finals in the 1990s decade where Michael Jordan did not appear in during a season he played in (Jordan did not play in the 1993–1994 and 1998–1999 NBA seasons).